clemwek/rickNmorty/README.md

 ## Future Improvements
 **Better Error Handling:** Add better user feedback for errors such as network failures, API issues, etc.
 **UI Enhancements:** Improve the UI for edge cases like empty states and loading indicators.
+**Add Tests:** It would be nice to have tests, for future improvements.